 - 312. Dance Technique III Advanced technique in the areas of ballet, modern, and jazz including an introduction to repertory.
-Prerequisites two of the following: Modern II; Ballet, Intermediate; Jazz II.
-Two Credits Rivera Spring Semester - 315.
+Prerequisites: Modern II and Jazz II.
+Two Credits Tadio Spring Semester - 315.
 Teaching Of Dance Methods, principles and techniques in the teaching of dance, climaxed by a mini-assignment in the public schools, K-12.
 Open to majors and minors only.

 Two Credits DeBruyn Spring Semester Odd Years - 316.
 Dance History Survey A survey of the development of humankind through dance from primitive times to the twentieth century, with a special focus on ballet and dance in America.

-Three Credits DeBruyn Fall Semester Even Years - 320.
+Three Credits Staff Fall Semester Even Years - 320.
 20th Century Dance History and Criticism Perspectives on dance in the 20th century including its relation to society, the other arts, criticism and its future directions.
 Focus will be on ballet, modern, post-modern and social dance trends.
 Prerequisite: Dance History Survey or permission of the instructor.